-Uniting Nations through Innovations29.09.2022 — 01.10.2022Palexpo, Le Grand-Saconnex, Schweiz
+Uniting Nations through Innovations29.
+Sept.
+2022 — 1.
+Okt.
+2022Palexpo, Le Grand-Saconnex, Schweiz

-Referenten: Thabo Beeler, Nitzan Bichacho, Rino Burkhardt, Luigi Canullo, Matteo Chiapasco, Luca De Stavola, Mirela Feraru, Alfonso Gil, Klaus Gotfredsen, Markus Gross, Ueli Grunder, Christoph Hämmerle, Björn Klinge, Ivo Krejci, Sebastian Kühl, Niklaus P. Lang, Sonia Leziy, Daniele Manfredini, Konrad H. Meyenberg, Francesco Mintrone, Ricardo Mitrani, Sven Mühlemann, José M. Navarro, Florian Probst, Pablo Ramírez, Christoph Andreas Ramseier, mario roccuzzo, Fidel Ruggia, Mariano Sanz, Rubens Spin-Neto, Dennis Tarnow, Daniel Thoma, Istvan Urban, Hans-Peter Weber
+Referenten: Thabo Beeler, Nitzan Bichacho, Rino Burkhardt, Luigi Canullo, Matteo Chiapasco, Luca De Stavola, Mirela Feraru, Alfonso L. Gil, Klaus Gotfredsen, Markus Gross, Ueli Grunder, Christoph Hämmerle, Björn Klinge, Ivo Krejci, Sebastian Kühl, Niklaus P. Lang, Sonia Leziy, Daniele Manfredini, Konrad H. Meyenberg, Francesco Mintrone, Ricardo Mitrani, Sven Mühlemann, José M. Navarro, Florian Probst, Pablo Ramírez, Christoph Andreas Ramseier, Mario roccuzzo, Fidel Ruggia, Mariano Sanz, Rubens Spin-Neto, Dennis P. Tarnow, Daniel Thoma, Istvan Urban, Hans-Peter Weber

 European Association for Osseintegration (EAO)